-Component Specification Concrete Block Nominal dimensions of at least 8" x 8" x 16"; minimum load 8,000 lbs; confirming to ASTM designation C90, grade N. Caps Solid masonry (nominal 4" x 8" x 16" pre-cast concrete without reinforcement); pressure treated lumber (nominal 2" x 8" x 16"); or steel (minimum 1/2" thick, corrosion protected by a min. of a 10 mil coating of an exterior paint or equivalent).
-Spacers Nominal 2" thick boards.
-Shims (also called wedges) Hardwood, minimum 4" width by minimum 6" length by maximum 1" thick (nominal); plastic must be listed with maximum load capacity; used in pairs.
-Commercial metal or pre- cast concrete piers Available in various sizes stamped with maximum load capacity and listed or labeled for the required verti- cal load capacity, and where required by design, for the appropriate horizontal load capacity.
+Component Specification Concrete Block Nominal dimensions of at least 8" x 8" x 16";conforming to ASTM designation C90, grade N. Caps Solid masonry (nominal 4" x 8" x 16" pre-cast concrete without reinforcement); pressure treated lumber (nominal 2" x 8" x 16"); or steel (minimum 1/2" thick, corrosion protected by a min. of a 10 mil coating of an exterior paint or equivalent).
+Spacers Nominal 1" or 2" thick boards.
+(Two layers maximum) Tack double layers to hold in place.
+Shims (also called wedges) Hardwood, Southern Pine or Douglas Fir Larch, minimum 4" width by minimum 6" length by maximum 1" thick (nominal); plastic must be listed with maximum load capacity; used in pairs.
+Commercial metal or pre- cast concrete piers Available in various sizes stamped with maximum load capacity and listed or labeled for the required vertical load capacity, and where required by design, for the appropriate horizontal load capacity.
 Metal or other manufactured piers must be provided with protection against weather deterioration and corrosion at least equivalent to that provided by a coating of zinc on steel of .30 oz per sq. ft of surface coated.
 Pressure treated wood With a water-borne preservative, in accordance with AWPA Standard U1-04 for Use Category 4B ground contact applications.